 Benford and Giannachi draw on a number of works that have been developed at the University of Nottingham’s Mixed Reality Laboratory, describing collaborations with artists (most notably the group Blast Theory) that have gradually evolved a distinctive interdisciplinary approach to combining practice with research.
 They offer detailed and extended accounts of these works from different perspectives, including interviews with the artists and Mixed Reality Laboratory researchers.
 The authors develop an overarching theory to guide the study and design of mixed reality performances based on the approach of interleaved trajectories through hybrid structures of space, time, interfaces, and roles.
 Combinations of canonical, participant, and historic trajectories show how such performances establish complex configurations of real and virtual, local and global, factual and fictional, and personal and social.

 Steve Benford is Professor of Collaborative Computing in the School of Computer Science at the University of Nottingham.

-Gabriella Giannachi is Professor in Performance and New Media and Director of the Centre for Intermedia at the University of Exeter.
+Gabriella Giannachi is Professor of Performance and New Media and Director of the Centre for Intermedia at the University of Exeter.
 She is the coauthor (with Steve Benford) of Performing Mixed Reality (MIT Press).

 —Paul Dourish, Professor of Informatics, Donald Bren School of Information and Computer Sciences, University of California, Irvine